 - For integrated programs (0+5), the 48 weeks may be averaged over the first three years of residency, for a total of 144 weeks required in the first three years, and over the last two years of residency, for a total of 96 weeks required in the last two years.

-- Thus within the parameters above, non-clinical time may be reduced in one year to allow for additional non-clinical time in another year.
-All time away from clinical activity (i.e., non-clinical time), including vacation and time taken for interviews, visa issues, etc., must be accounted for on the application for certification.
+- Thus, within the parameters above, non-clinical time may be reduced in one year to allow for additional non-clinical time in another year.

-Program directors: No approval is needed for the standard medical leave.
-When making a request for other arrangements, please include in your letter a complete schedule of the resident's training, with calendar dates, including all leave time.
+Program directors: When making a request for other arrangements, please include in your letter a complete schedule of the resident's training, with calendar dates, including all leave time.

 - If permitted by the residency program, the five years of integrated residency training may be completed over six academic years.
 All training must be completed at a single program with advance approval from the ABS.
 In this option, 48 weeks of full-time training are required in each clinical year.
 The first 12 months of clinical training would be counted as PGY-1, the second 12 months as PGY-2, and so forth.
 No block of clinical training may be shorter than one month (four weeks).

 - Under this option, a resident may take up to 12 months off during the six-year training period.
 The resident would first work with his or her program to determine an appropriate leave period or schedule.
-The program would then request approval for this plan from the ABS; requests must be sent by mail or fax on official letterhead to the ABS office (no emails).
+The program would then request approval for this plan from the ABS; requests must be sent via email to the the exam coordinator.